thedavecarroll/BluebirdPS/docs/Direct Message/Get-TwitterDM.md

 ### -Count

-Specifies the number of records to retrieve.
+Specifies the number of results to retrieve.

 ```yaml
 Type: Int32